Sheep - identification, records and movement

 Slaughter animals should be recorded on a batch basis.

-Since 1 January 2015 you need to record individual identification numbers for sheep that were tagged before 31 December 2009 on the movement document.
+You need to record individual identification numbers for sheep that were identified before 31 December 2009 on the movement document.
 The exception to this is moves to slaughter (direct or through a market), which continue to be batch reported.

 For individual recording, it is up to you to decide whether you read and record an animal's individual identification number yourself as it moves off your holding or use a CPRC to electronically read and record the numbers on your behalf.
 By using a CPRC you avoid having to individually record animals as they move off the holding.